fibo/SQL92-JSON/README.md

 ### Using a CDN

-Adding this to your HTML page
+Add this to your HTML page

 ```html
 <script src="https://unpkg.com/sql92-json/dist/sql92-json.min.js"></script>